 - Global Litigation & SEP Data

-- XLSCOUT SDI for automated patent alerts with dynamic collaboration dashboard
+- XLSCOUT SDI for automated patent alerts with a dynamic collaboration dashboard

 - Explainable AI-based intelligent taxonomy-making options

 There are many more tools out there that offer similar functionalities, and the list is endless.
-Each tool has some unique features which might improve searching and hence it is important to analyze the broad requirements and then deciding on the tool that might serve the purpose.
+Each tool has some unique features that might improve searching, so it is important to analyze the broad requirements before deciding on the tool that might serve the purpose.